Iowa Tree Pests

 The invasive pests that you see on these pages have contributed to the loss of millions of community and rural forestland trees throughout infested areas of the United States.
 These pests are a very big concern for Iowa, since they have already been found in several neighboring states.

 Learn more about individual species below, or visit IowaTreePests.com to view all information.

 European Corn Borer Program

-This program was created in response to western states that restrict the importation of certain corn products from states such as Iowa, where are infested with the European corn borer.
-Entomology and Plant Science Bureau personnel inspect corn product processing facilities to assure that the equipment properly cleans the product, so it is free from the insect prior to shipment.
-For more information, please contact the Entomology and Plant Science Bureau.
+This program was created in response to western states that restrict the importation and interstate transit of corn grain originating from states that are infested with the European corn borer, such as Iowa.
+Grain handlers that ship corn by rail or truck, to or through, states with European corn borer regulations may enter into a compliance agreement with the Entomology and Plant Science Bureau where the facilities and grain handling equipment are inspected to assure that the corn is properly cleaned so it is apparently free from the insect prior to shipment.
+For more information visit European Corn Borer Compliance Agreement Program.